The stability of propagating plane inertial waves in rotating fluids: Floquet stability analysis of an inertial wave

-An interesting feature of the Floquet solutions is that the maximum value of the normalized growth rate $\sigma^{\max}/A'|\omega|$ across all $\alpha,\beta$ is nearly independent of both $A'$ and $\omega/2\Omega$, even for $A'\gtrsim 1$.
+An interesting feature of the Floquet solutions is that the maximum normalized growth rate $\sigma^{\max}/A'|\omega|$ across all $\alpha,\beta$ is nearly independent of both $A'$ and $\omega/2\Omega$, even for $A'\gtrsim 1$.
 It robustly has a magnitude of $\sim 0.3$.
 A broader scan of the parameter space $(A',\omega/2\Omega)$ confirms this feature.
 Figure~\ref{fig:sigma_vs_omega} shows the maximum normalized growth rate across a range of primary wave amplitudes $0.1\leq A'\leq3$ and frequencies $0.1\leq\omega/2\Omega\leq0.9$.
 At low wave amplitudes, its nearly constant value matches the maximum PSI growth rate $\sigma_{\rm PSI}/A'|\omega|=3\sqrt{3}/16\approx 0.325$ \citep[][see also Appendix \ref{ap:PSI}]{Mora2021}.
 At high wave amplitudes, the maximum normalized growth rate deviates remarkably little from the PSI prediction (derived for $A'\ll1$), decreasing only slightly to $\approx 0.28$ for wave amplitudes of $A'\sim3$.
-For even larger $A'\gtrsim 3$, the instability growth rate exceeds the primary wave frequency $\sigma^{\max}>\omega$, implying that propagating IWs with such large amplitudes would be difficult to observe in any application.
+This is in agreement with the analysis of \cite{AM2024} where the growth rate of short-wavelength perturbations was also found to begin deviating from the PSI prediction for $A'\gtrsim1$.
+For even larger $A'\gtrsim 3$, the instability growth rate exceeds the primary wave frequency $\sigma^{\max}>|\omega|$, implying that propagating IWs with such large amplitudes would be difficult to observe in any application.